jaxgeller/tweezer.js/README.md

 Tweezer was developed with a modern JavaScript workflow in mind.
 To use it, it's recommended you have a build system in place that can transpile ES6, and bundle modules.
 For a minimal boilerplate that fulfills those requirements, check out [outset](https://github.com/callmecavs/outset) or the [gh-pages branch](https://github.com/jaxgeller/tweezer.js/tree/gh-pages) of this repo.

-To get started, follow these steps,
+To get started, follow these steps, we will create a smooth scroller

 + Install and Import
 + Instantiate and Configure